 Iran plans to open their borders again for travellers.
 Visa restrictions in Iran have been lifted The world is opening up and Iran will start issuing tourist visas again from next month.
 Iran’s Travel Visa will be issued after 18 months The new government of Iran plans to resume issuing Travel Visas after 18

 Dizin Ski Resort ALBORZ SKI REGION Dizin is the biggest Ski Resort in Iran, located in Alborz province, northeast of Tehran province, which is on the southern slopes of the Central Alborz Mountains.
 Dizin ski resort was built around 1960 during the reign of Pahlavi (Mohammad Reza Shah) before Iran’s Islamic revolution.
 The piste is situated in a staggeringly beautiful geographical position, surrounded by a lot of high mountain peaks around +4000 m, which makes for a very cold winter with amazing visibility of the mountains in the Alborz range.
 You will have a stunning view of Iran’s highest mountain, Damavand (5610m), from the top of the piste on Sichal peak.
 From the last station of Dizin, you have to ascend a little bit.
 It takes 10-15 minutes to reach the peak (Sichal), the highest point in the region.
 From there, you will have a breathtaking 360-degree panoramic view of the numerous mountains in the heart of Alborz.
 From the peak, you can see Kolonbastak (4150m), the ridgeline of the Sarakckal mountains, a 15km mountain chain above 4000m with 3 peaks.
 In the south, you will see Tochal mountain (3960m) which is north of the capital, Tehran.
 Dizin is, without a doubt, the finest place for skiing in Iran.
 For those who are looking for a more challenging activity, there are a lot of regions around Dizin that are terrific for Off Piste skiing.
 You will need a local guide or experienced ski instructor for off-piste skiing in Dizin.
 There are a few mountains around Dizin that are excellent for Ski-Touring at the end of winter and the beginning of spring.
 Mount Kolonbastak and Mount Azadkuh are two of them, which are fairly close, and ideal for ski touring.
-Besides ski activities, the attractive Dizin region is a suitable
+Besides ski activities, the attractive Dizin region is

 Dizin Ski Resort ALBORZ SKI REGION Dizin is the biggest Ski Resort in Iran, located in Alborz province, northeast of Tehran province, which is on the southern slopes of the Central Alborz Mountains.
 Dizin ski resort was built around 1960 during the reign of Pahlavi (Mohammad Reza Shah) before Iran’s Islamic revolution.
-The piste
+The

 Darbandsar Village in Iran ALBORZ SKI REGION Darbandsar is a village in the heart of the Alborz Mountains of Iran, 60 km away from the capital and northeast of Tehran province.
 The village is situated on the slope of the southern part of the Central Alborz mountains with various altitudes.
 The average height is approximately 2600m above sea level.
 Darbandsar is also the name of the ski resort which was created after Iran’s revolution.
 Darbandsar village became famous in Iran as the piste is owned by a private company.
 The company built the length of the ski slope as well as bought a new lift system for the ski resort, which, by the way, is more up-to-date compared to other ski resorts in Iran.
 Winter time is the busiest time of the year, with Tehranians coming to ski.
 It is generally even busier at the weekends, (which are Thursday and Friday in Iran).
 Due to this influx of visitors, the main road (Fasham-Shemshak) is usually packed full of cars at this time.
 Apart from the ski activity in winter, the region is a perfect destination for other activities such as trekking and mountain biking during other seasons.
 A lot of high mountains above 3000 m surround this village with plenty of canyons and spring water, flora, and wildlife.
 Darbandsar is located in the Alborz Markazi protected area which makes this region one of the best places to visit for those who live in the capital and would like to spend their weekend in northern Tehran in the central Alborz Mountains.
 The highest point of Darbandsar is 2650m, a mountain above the ski resort which locals call Mahmoud Chal peak.
-There are also a few very high mountains around Darbandsar such as MT Kolonbastak 4150m, Sarakchal 1 (4120m), Sarakchal 2 (4150m),
+There are also a few very high mountains around Darbandsar such as MT Kolonbastak 4150m, Sarakchal 1 (4120m), Sarakchal 2

 Darbandsar Village in Iran ALBORZ SKI REGION Darbandsar is a village in the heart of the Alborz Mountains of Iran, 60 km away from the capital and northeast of Tehran province.
 The village is situated on the slope of the southern part of the Central Alborz mountains with various altitudes.
 The average height is approximately

-Mount Kolon Bastak in Iran Northern Tehran has countless mountains above 4000 m, which are geographically located in the central Alborz mountains.
+Mount Kolon Bastak in Northern Tehran Northern Tehran has countless mountains above 4000 m, which are geographically located in the central Alborz mountains.
 Mount Kolon Bastak is one of the highest summits in the Central Alborz region in Iran, with an altitude of 4170 m above sea level.
 The closest village to this summit is Shemshak, 40 km north of Tehran and 60 km from central Tehran.
 It is the most convenient place to choose for spending the night before your climb.
 Shemshak village has a 2700 m altitude above sea level.
 It is famous for being one of the first ski resorts in Iran which opened in 1958.
 It is the third largest ski area after Dizin and Darbandsar.
 Mt.
 Kolon Bastak is an excellent choice for acclimatization before ascending Mt Damavand (5610m) and Alamkuh (4850m), as it is near Tehran city and is not a technical peak.
 No particular gear or special equipment is needed to ascend the peak in mid-spring, summer, and autumn.
 You can drive up to 3400 m to the base of the mountain, the starting point of the trek.
 From the peak, you can continue the trek through the ridge towards the east and then ascend Sarakchal mountain (4210m).
 There is a renowned mountain trail called Kolon Basatak-Sarak Chal ridge line, another trekking route for experienced hikers who would appreciate a real challenge.
 The season starts in mid-spring and finishes at the beginning of autumn.
 In the summertime, the weather is more stable at the peak, making it suitable for all categories of hikers.
 Kolon Bastak Mountain Ascent (4156 m) is one of the most popular tours that most hikers will benefit from.
 Mt.
 Kolon Bastak to Mt.
-Sarak Chal ridgeline trek is one of Adventure Iran’s special offers for those of you who
+Sarak Chal ridgeline trek is one of Adventure Iran’s special offers for those of you